saltyorg/docs/docs/reference/accounts.md

 IMPORTANT: If you make changes to values in these files, you will have to run the relevant role(s) to make them take effect.
 For example, if you change traefik-related settings, you will need to rerun the traefik tag for them to take effect.
 The only thing that looks at these settings files is the Ansible script.

+## Validation

+As of the Go-rewritten `sb` CLI introduced in late 2025, configuration files are checked for compliance and must pass for commands such as `sb update` to execute.
+You can also run this on demand with `sb validate-config`.
+The validation checks include:

+- Required files exist
+- Valid YAML syntax
+- No duplicate settings
+- Correct value formats (emails, passwords, paths, etc.)
+- All required fields filled in
+- API credentials work (Cloudflare, Docker Hub, etc.)
+- Settings are logically consistent

+If validation fails, the error messages will indicate which file and setting have the problem.
+You'll need to review the error output, understand what needs to be corrected, and edit the configuration files accordingly before trying again.

 ## Options in accounts.yml

 **Note**: There must always be a space between the key and the value in YAML files. `key: value` NOT `key:value`